APTrust/dart-docs/docs/runner/index.md

 [DART 2 Workflows](../dart2/users/workflows/index.md#exporting-a-workflow) or
 [DART 3 Workflows](../dart3/users/workflows/index.md#exporting-a-workflow).
 3. Run dart-runner on the server with the exported workflow file and a list of items you want to run through that workflow.
 If you're running a batch job, the list must conform to the workflow CSV format used for batch jobs, which is the same in [DART 2 Bacth Jobs](../dart2/users/workflows/batch_jobs.md/) and [DART 3 Batch Jobs](../dart3/users/workflows/batch_jobs.md/).
 If you're running one-off jobs using Job Params, be sure your JSON conforms to the format below.
 See below for details.

-!!! note
-    When scripting jobs and workflows on Mac and Windows, you should stick with the DART CLI, since it's more mature as of late 2021.
-    Since Windows and Mac include a GUI environment by default, DART and the DART CLI will always work.

 ## Downloads